Lou Reed: 1958–1964: Early recordings and education

-Reed's sister said that during her brother's time at Syracuse, the university authorities had tried unsuccessfully to expel him because they did not approve of his extracurricular activities.
-At Syracuse University, he studied under poet Delmore Schwartz, who he said was "the first great person I ever met", and they became friends.
+Reed's sister said that during her brother's time at Syracuse University, the university authorities had tried unsuccessfully to expel him because they did not approve of his extracurricular activities.
+At Syracuse, he studied under poet Delmore Schwartz, who he said was "the first great person I ever met", and they became friends.
 He credited Schwartz with showing him how "with the simplest language imaginable, and very short, you can accomplish the most astonishing heights."
 One of Reed's fellow students at Syracuse in the early 1960s (who also studied under Schwartz) was the musician Garland Jeffreys; they remained close friends until the end of Reed's life.

 Jeffreys recalled Reed's time at Syracuse: "At four in the afternoon we'd all meet at [the bar] The Orange Grove.
 Me, Delmore and Lou.
 That would often be the center of the crew.
 And Delmore was the leader – our quiet leader."
 While at Syracuse, Reed was also introduced to intravenous drug use for the first time, and quickly contracted hepatitis.
 Reed later dedicated the song "European Son", from the first Velvet Underground album, to Schwartz.
 In 1982, Reed recorded "My House" from his album The Blue Mask as a tribute to his late mentor.
 He later said that his goals as a writer were "to bring the sensitivities of the novel to rock music" or to write the Great American Novel in a record album.
-Reed met Sterling Morrison, a student at City University of New York, while the latter was visiting mutual friend, and fellow Syracuse student, Jim Tucker.
-Reed graduated from Syracuse University's College of Arts and Sciences with a BA cum laude in English in June 1964.
+Reed met Sterling Morrison, an English student at the City University of New York, while the latter was visiting mutual friend Jim Tucker at Syracuse.
+Reed graduated from Syracuse University's College of Arts and Sciences with a Bachelor of Arts degree cum laude in English in June 1964.